|It is fascinating to ponder the order of Creation. On the

 1 Corinthians 2:7-9

-...we speak the wisdom of God in a mystery, a wisdom which is hidden, which
+...we speak the wisdom of God in a mystery, a wisdom which is hidden,

-the Lord of glory.
+have crucified the Lord of glory.
 But, as it is written: That eye hath

 not seen, nor ear heard, neither hath it entered into the heart of

 man, what things God hath prepared for them that love Him.

 And I saw a new heaven and a new earth.
-For the first heaven and the first
+For the first heaven and the

-the new Jerusalem, coming down out of heaven from God,
+holy city, the new Jerusalem, coming down out of heaven from God,

 prepared as a bride adorned for her husband.
 And I heard a great voice

 from the throne, saying: Behold the tabernacle of God with men, and He

 with them shall be their God.
 And God shall wipe away all tears from

 their eyes: and death shall be no more, nor mourning, nor crying, nor

 sorrow shall be any more, for the former things are passed away.
 And He

 that sat on the throne, said: Behold, I make all things new.

 1 II Samuel 12:1-7 in